 Develop friendships with them.

 I guarantee that your overall stability will greatly improve as you are more connected with your internal system on a genuinely friendly, caring basis.

-In my opinion, developing good internal communication is the core of the treatment work for Dissociative Identity Disorder.
+is the central core of the treatment work for Dissociative Identity Disorder.

 you will not be able to complete your healing work effectively, thoroughly or sufficiently.